 The IceCube Neutrino Observatory is a particle detector at the South Pole that records the interactions of a nearly massless subatomic particle called the neutrino.
 IceCube searches for neutrinos from the most violent astrophysical sources: events like exploding stars, gamma-ray bursts, and cataclysmic phenomena involving black holes and neutron stars.

 The High-Altitude Water Cherenkov, or HAWC, experiment in Mexico is a new initiative at the crossroads between particle physics and astronomy.
 Its main goal is to survey the northern sky for steady and transient sources of high-energy gamma rays and thereby help discover the sources of galactic and extragalactic cosmic rays.
 Construction of the detector was completed in January 2015.
 The Southern Wide-field Gamma-ray Observatory (SWGO) is a Southern Hemisphere counterpart of HAWC that is currently in the research and development phase.

 DM-Ice, or Dark Matter-Ice, is searching for dark matter in the Southern Hemisphere.
 The goal is to perform a search for dark matter using the time variation resulting from the motion of the detector relative to the dark matter halo as a signature.
 If confirmed, the observation would revolutionize our understanding of particle physics and cosmology.
-A prototype detector is currently deployed at the South Pole and installation of a next-generation engineering detector array, part of the Cosine-100 experiment, is currently running deep underground in Korea.
+A prototype detector is currently deployed at the South Pole and a next-generation engineering detector array, part of the Cosine-100 experiment, is currently running deep underground in Korea.

 The Cherenkov Telescope Array (CTA) will use dozens of imaging atmospheric Cherenkov telescopes to detect gamma rays between 30 GeV and 100 TeV in energy.
 A prototype telescope is under construction, the first Schwarzschild-Couder telescope ever built, on Mount Hopkins in Arizona.
 The main goals of CTA are to understand the nature of dark matter and of extreme objects in the universe, including huge black holes at the center of distant galaxies and the remnants of exploded stars, which are possible sources of cosmic rays.